First measurement of $\eta$ production in neutrino interactions on argon with MicroBooNE

 Neutrinos interact with atomic nuclei with a broad range of interaction modes.
 An important process in the $\mathcal{O}$(GeV) energy range is resonant interactions (RES) where a neutrino strikes a single nucleon (neutron or proton) exciting a baryon resonance.
 Uncertainties on the modeling of these processes contribute to the overall systematics on neutrino event rates.
 RES interactions and their modeling uncertainty play a particularly important role in both short- and long-baseline experiments due to the production of final-states which mimic signatures of $\nu_{\mu}\rightarrow\nu_e$ oscillation and BSM observables.
 Constraints on resonant interactions, particularly on argon, can contribute to validations and improvements of such interaction models.
 Moreover, resonant interactions are one of the dominant interaction modes for the long-baseline DUNE neutrino experiment.

-A broad category of baryon resonances can be excited when neutrinos strike a nucleon~\cite{bib:ReinSehgal}.
+A broad category of baryon resonances can be excited when neutrinos strike a nucleon~\cite{bib:ReinSehgal,bib:REStheory}.
 Most resonances decay to a nucleon and a charged or neutral pion, and this final state has been the most frequently studied to-date in RES neutrino-nucleus interactions.
 These interactions are dominated by the excitation and decay of the $\Delta(1232)$ resonant state.
 However, higher order resonances, while subdominant, contribute at the $\sim$10\% level to the total event rate.
 If not properly accounted for, these resonances can lead to mis-modeled backgrounds in precision oscillation measurements and BSM searches.
 Yet, testing their modeling in neutrino interactions is made difficult by the lack of experimental measurements.

-Resonances such as the $N(1535)$, $N(1650)$, and $N(1710)$ states have sizeable (though with large uncertainties) branching fractions to $\eta$ production of 30-55\%, 15-35\%, and 10-50\%, respectively~\cite{bib:PDG}. $\eta$ production in neutrino interactions is a promising way to study RES interactions targeting resonant states that cannot be easily probed through measurements of pion production.
+Resonances such as the $N(1535)$, $N(1650)$, and $N(1710)$ states have sizeable (though with large uncertainties) branching fractions to $\eta$ production of 30-55\%, 15-35\%, and 10-50\%, respectively~\cite{bib:PDG}.
+For context, roughly 1-2\% of all neutrino interactions in DUNE will lead to $\eta$ mesons in the final state.
+Measuring $\eta$ production in neutrino interactions is a promising way to study RES interactions targeting resonant states that cannot be easily probed through measurements of pion production.
 The BEBC WA59 collaboration reported a measurement of $\eta$ production on a Ne-H${}_{2}$ target~\cite{bib:BEBCWA59}, and 13 candidate $\eta$ events were seen by the ICARUS experiment operating at LNGS in an unpublished study~\cite{bib:ICARUS_eta}.
 Both measurements were performed in the multi-GeV neutrino beams of the SPS at CERN.
-Theoretical calculations for the cross section for $\eta$ production in neutrino interactions are reported in Refs.~\cite{bib:etatheory1,bib:etatheory2}.
+Theoretical calculations for the cross section for $\eta$ production in neutrino interactions are reported in Refs.~\cite{bib:etatheory1,bib:etatheory2,bib:etatheory3}.

 We present the first measurement of the cross section for $\eta$ production in neutrino interactions on argon.
 The measurement uses 6.79 $\times 10^{20}$ protons on target (POT) of neutrino data collected on-axis on the Booster Neutrino Beamline (BNB)~\cite{bib:bnb} by MicroBooNE during the first three years of operation, 2016 to 2018.
 The analysis leads to the largest sample of $\eta$ meson candidates observed in neutrino-argon interactions and is the first measurement of their production on any target in a beam of sub-GeV mean energy.
 Being the first quantitative measurement of $\eta$ production on argon, this measurement opens a completely new area for probing neutrino interactions.